ralna/GALAHAD/doc/Julia/rst-dir/bgo_functions.rst

 		- eval_prec

-		- is an optional user-supplied function that may be NULL.
+		- is an optional user-supplied function that may be C_NULL.
 If non-NULL, it must have the following
 		  signature:

 		  .. ref-code-block:: julia